interpretml/gam-changer/README.md

 Microsoft Research, NYU Langone Health, Georgia Tech and University of Washington.
 Jay Wang and Alex Kale were summer interns at Microsoft Research.

-We thank Steven Drucker, Adam Fourney, Saleema Amershi, Dean Carignan, Rob DeLine, and the InterpretML team for their support and constructive feedback.
+We thank Steven Drucker, Adam Fourney, Saleema Amershi, Dean Carignan, Rob DeLine, Haekyu Park, and the InterpretML team for their support and constructive feedback.

 ## Citation